 Microsoft is not the author of third-party Power BI visuals.
 To verify the functionality of third-party visuals, contact the author of the visual directly.

 To get your Power BI visual certified, your Power BI visual must comply with the requirements listed in this section.

-Your Power BI visual has to be approved by Seller Dashboard or Partner Center.
+Your Power BI visual has to be approved by Partner Center.
 We recommend that your Power BI visual is already in AppSource.
 To learn how to publish a Power BI visual to AppSource, see Publish Power BI visuals to Partner Center.